 242 - Historical GeologyThe geologic history of the Earth and the evolution of life through the study of fossils.
 Includes the movement of tectonic plates, shaping of continents, and formation of mountains, all interpreted from the study of rock and fossil records.
 Labs include rock and fossil identification, physical and biostratigraphic correlation of rock units, and interpretation of local geologic history.

 280 - Geologic Field InvestigationsField investigation and related lab work for a special geologic project.
 Involves library research and record keeping and reporting of scientific findings.
 Offered on demand.
 The title will be extended to describe the current topic.
 May be taken three times up to a total of 12 semester hours provided topics or depth of research differ.
 Prerequisite: GEOL 111 or GEOL 242.

 301 - Environmental Mapping & GISIntroduction to the concepts, techniques, and applications of mapping and monitoring the environment.
 Students become familiar with the uses of topographic maps, aerial photography, satellite imagery, Global Positioning Systems (GPS), and Geographic Information Systems (GIS).
 Students design and implement an ecosystem mapping project.
 Prerequisite: at least one geology or 200-level field biology course.

-330 - Sedimentary GeologyPrinciples of stratigraphy, sedimentary processes, characteristics, and relationships among marine and nonmarine depositional systems, facie analysis, stratigraphic analysis, and basin analysis.
+330 - Sedimentary GeologyPrinciples of stratigraphy, sedimentary processes, characteristics, and relationships among marine and nonmarine depositional systems, facies analysis, stratigraphic analysis, and basin analysis.
 Laboratory includes textural analysis, sedimentary structures, and use of electric logs in subsurface mapping.
-Prerequisites: GEOL 111 and GEOL 242.
+Prerequisite: GEOL 111 and GEOL 242.